About

 Areas of Expertise

-My work focuses on the intersection of policy, economics, and implementation, helping governments and institutions turn strategic priorities into financially grounded and operationally realistic plans.
+My work focuses on the intersection of policy, economics, and implementation.
+I help governments, international organizations, and technical partners turn strategic priorities into financially grounded and operationally realistic plans.

-Costing & Budgeting Costing and budgeting of National Action Plans across AMR, health security, and health systems strengthening.
+Costing & Budgeting Costing and budgeting of National Action Plans, strategies, workplans, and implementation activities across AMR, health security, and health systems strengthening.

 Work with Countries